vuetifyjs/vuetify/packages/docs/src/pages/en/features/icon-fonts.md

 ## Multiple icon sets

 Out of the box, Vuetify supports the use of multiple *different* icon sets at the same time.
-The following example demonstrates how to change the default icon font to Font Awesome (`fa`) while still maintaining access to the original Material Design Icons (`mdi`):
+The following example demonstrates how to change the default icon font to Font Awesome (`fa`) while still maintaining access to the original Material Design Icons (`mdi`) through the use of a prefix:

 ```js
 // src/plugins/vuetify.js